eco-community/website-translations/README.md

 # What's 'eco-translations'?

-These are community-driven proposals for the Eco.com website, the translations are made by the Eco community.
+These are community-driven proposed translations for the website [Eco.com](https://eco.com).
 These are the already submitted languages:

 [Korean](https://eco-community.github.io/website-translations/ko/)
 [Russian](https://eco-community.github.io/website-translations/ru/)